hagronnestad/streamdeck-tradfri/README.md

 - Download a release from the release section
 - Extract the release
 - Place the `no.heinandre.tradfri.sdPlugin` folder inside the Stream Deck plugins folder
+- Fully close and restart the `Stream Deck` application

 ### Plugin Folders